-- 1. What is a contingent liability? - 2.
-What criteria drive the determination of when/how a contingency should be reported? - 3.
-How do you believe the litigation described in the attorney's letter should be reported?
+1) What is a contingent liability?

+2) What criteria drive the determination of when/how a contingency should be reported?

+3) How do you believe the litigation described in the attorney's letter should be reported?

 Riseva Corporation manufactures and sells energy efficient lighting systems.
-These systems include a complex dimmer module, and about 10 % of all units sold require subsequent warranty repair.
-The average repair cost is 80 UAH per unit.
-Riseva began the year with an accrued warranty liability of 250,000 UAH.
+These systems include a complex dimmer module, and about 10% of all units sold require subsequent warranty repair.
+The average repair cost is UAH 80 per unit.
+Riseva began the year with an accrued warranty liability of UAH 250,000.
 During the year, 50,000 lighting systems were sold.
-310,000 UAH were expended on warranty services performed during the year.
+UAH 310,000 was expended on warranty services performed during the year.